oroinc/documentation/crm/user_guide_business_intelligence/reports/bi_reports_examples.rst

 3. You are now redirected to the report view that shows the opportunities with the known **Budget Amount**:

    .. image:: /user_guide/img/business_intelligence/reports_examples_2.png
+      :width: 60%
+      :alt: Report view with the opportunities

 4. Click **Edit** to continue the report configuration.